hannahyelle/Tutor-Software-Engineering/README.md

 This will start the react sever and open the website in your default web browser

+Alternatively, Windows users can quickly start the website by running the "start.bat" file in the tutor-app folder

 ## Versioning

 We use NVM (https://github.com/nvm-sh/nvm) for versioning.
 For the versions available, see https://github.com/hannahyelle/Tutor-Software-Engineering/tags